 -script functions.

-Here you can find the complete scenario-convert reference.
+Here you can find the complete Scenario-Convert reference.

-We will use the option --osm2mosaic
+We will use the command scenario create

 Let’s start off by showing you what a complete call could look like:

-scenario-convert.sh --osm2mosaic -i steglitz.osm
+scenario-convert.sh scenario create steglitz.osm

-In this section we use the scenario name steglitz.*
+In this section, we use the scenario name steglitz.*

 as a placeholder for path/to/steglitz.*